 No. This tax has been reduced significantly over the last two administrations, first by Governor Schweitzer and then by Governor Bullock.
 In addition, businesses with less than $100,000 in equipment assets are exempt.
 Practically speaking, the Business Equipment Tax has no impact on start-up businesses inside or outside the technology sector.
 The businesses it impacts are larger capital-intensive companies outside of the technology sector, such as Exxon and Phillips petroleum.

-Where does the Bullock Administration stand on public lands, public access and a clean environment in Montana?
+Where does the Current Administration in Helena stand on public lands, public access and a clean environment in Montana?

-Bullock’s advocacy for public lands and access started before he became Governor.
-As Assistant Attorney General he wrote the landmark opinion that established stream access from public bridges.
-In 2013 he vetoed legislation that would have limited public land acquisitions by the state, and in 2015 he vetoed legislation aimed at selling or transferring Federal lands to the state.
+The Bullock Administration has consistently advocated for protection of Montana’s public lands and for easy access to them.
+In 2013 the Governor had to veto legislation that would have limited public land acquisitions by the state, and in 2015 he vetoed legislation aimed at selling or transferring Federal lands to the state.
 The Bullock Administration has been successful in securing access to streams and lands around the state including in 2015 securing access to 50,000 acres in the Rocky Mountain Front.
+These actions demonstrate the importance of having elected officials who believe in and will stand up for our public lands and access to them.